 Shops for Kids

 Shopping Centers in Budapest all have great toy shops.
-Most of the malls have kids corner where you can leave your kids and the trained supervisors will look after them while you’re shopping.
+Most of the malls have kids’ corner or playhouse where you can leave your kids and the trained supervisors will look after them while you’re shopping.

 Other Toyshops in Budapest: